tonethar/IGME-330-Fall-2023/hw/hw-1.md

         - `babbleLoaded()` parses the JSON
         - `babbleLoaded()` will initialize the values of the "words" arrays
         - `babbleLoaded()` will then initialize the button click events
-        - `babbleLoaded()` will also display some initial "start up" babble when the user first loads the app
+        - `babbleLoaded()` will also call another function that displays some initial "start up" babble

 <hr>